Xetera/Clevertype/README.md

 ```typescript
 let calls : number = cleverbot.callAmount;
 ```
-## Patches

-1.0.13 - now removing emojis from messages to prevent cleverbot from echoing malformed JSON responses.

 ##### Important:

-If you're using a version before 1.0.13 make sure to update it as emojis were being URI encoded which ended up breaking cleverbot and caused it to return a JSON responses that included control characters and invalid unicode.
+If you're using a version before 1.1.3 make sure to update it as a dependency was updated to prevent random crashes

 ## TODO
 - [ ] Save conversation history, this should also take into account the mood that the call was made with as well as the time and CleverbotState